US says Chinese intercept could have caused air collision | Law-Order

 The US and others have also accused China of harassing military aircraft and ships in the East China Sea off the Chinese coast and as far away as the Horn of Africa, where China operates a naval base.

-There was no immediate response from the PLA, the military wing of China's ruling Communist Party, to the latest US complaint.
+There was no immediate response to the latest US complaint from the PLA, the military wing of China's ruling Communist Party.

+Chinese Foreign Ministry spokesperson Wang Wenbin offered no details, but accused the US of posing "serious threats to China's national security,'' with its surveillance operations.

+"China will continue to take necessary measures to firmly defend its sovereignty and security and work with regional countries to firmly defend the peace and stability of the South China Sea,'' Wang said at a daily briefing on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)